What are the requirements for filing a trademark application in the Philippines?

 When is use of the mark required to be submitted in order to maintain protection of the trademark?

-The applicant or registrant must submit a Declaration of Actual Use (DAU) along with the supporting Evidence of Actual Use (EAU) within 3 years from filing date, subject to an extension of 6 months.
+The applicant or registrant must submit a Declaration of Actual Use (DAU) along with the supporting Evidence of Actual Use (EAU) on the following periods:

 What are the requirements to file a Declaration of Actual Use with Evidence of Actual Use?